unitreerobotics/unitree_ros2/README.md

 colcon build --symlink-install
 ```

-After compilation, run in the terminal:
+to compile the examples.
+Then run:

 ```bash
 ./install/unitree_ros2_example/bin/read_motion_state
 ```

 You should see the robot status information output on the terminal:

 ```bash